 That’s because beginning in early November, the restaurant will host Minnie’s Holiday Dine Dinner each evening.

 While there’s no telling what delights that Minnie has in store for her special guests this year, we can tell you that the spread was extra special the last time we enjoyed Holiday and Dine.
-With seasonal favorites like Cranberry Butter, Cornbread Stuffing, Sweet Potato Casserole, and this enormous Ham with Cherry Port Glaze, you can’t go wrong.

 A Fun Departure: Splitsville Luxury Lanes in Disney Springs